 You prefer – and this is where those flavour notes on the bag really come in handy as a helpful guide.
 The altitude where a specific coffee is grown is, an often overlooked and little understood factor for most coffee buyers.

-But that’s not to say that lower elevation, coffees, aren’t good or even sought after they just tend to taper off those complex flavours and tend to lean more into the mellow like chocolate and nutty.
+But that’s not to say that lower elevation, coffees, aren’t good or even sought after they tend to taper off those complex flavours and lean more into the mellow like chocolate and nutty.

-So in the end it comes down to personal preferences.
+So in the end, it comes down to personal preferences.
 The best way to look at coffee varietals is the same way.
 We look at apples.
-Apples come in many different varieties, you can get a honeycrisp, a red, delicious and fuji, and even though they may look a little bit different, they all tend to taste relatively similar.
+Apples come in many different varieties.
+You can get a Honeycrisp, a red, delicious and fuji, and even though they may look slightly different, they all tend to taste relatively similar.

 But, depending on your experience, you may be able to taste the difference.

-After they’ve been picked and sorted, and there are three popular forms of processing and those are washed natural and honey.
+After they’ve been picked and sorted, there are three popular forms of processing: washed natural and honey.